Wasted-Audio/ryukau_LV2Plugins/README.md

 <img src="docs/img/lv2_trapezoidsynth.png" alt="Image of TrapezoidSynth GUI."/>
 </figure>

-TrapezoidSynth a monophonic synthesizer equipped with trapezoid oscillator which is made from 5th order PTR ramp function.
+TrapezoidSynth is a monophonic synthesizer equipped with trapezoid oscillator which is made from 5th order PTR ramp function.
 In other words, it's just a fancy version of tri-pulse oscillator.
 2 pitch shifters are added to make some chord.

 PTR trapezoid oscillator algorithm.